Skip to content

 MucOneUp - MUC1 VNTR diploid reference simulator.

-Philosophy: Each command does ONE thing (Unix philosophy) simulate - Generate haplotypes ONLY reads - Simulate reads from FASTA (supports multiple files) analyze - Analyze FASTA (ORFs, stats) (supports multiple files)
+Commands: simulate - Generate haplotypes reads - Simulate reads from FASTA analyze - Analyze FASTA (ORFs, stats, VNTR structure)

 Usage: